SUSE/container-suseconnect/README.md

 available any more.

-### Alternative when using podman as container runtime
+### Alternative approach when using podman as the container runtime

 When using `podman` as container runtime, add the following to `/etc/containers/mounts.conf` (when building containers as `root`) or `~/.config/containers/mounts.conf` (when building containers as a regular user):
 ```